sdr1221121/Technical-Test/docs/Architecture.md

 ## Overview

-This document describes the architecture of the "Assimetria" project, including backend, frontend, deployment, and automation details.
+This document describes the architecture of the "Assimetria" project, including backend, frontend, deployment, automation, and AI model details.

 ---